NeonArray/aaronarney.dev/src/posts/making-switch-to-typescript.md

 thing.ts(5,9): error TS2345: Argument of type '"fail"' is not assignable to parameter of type 'number'.
 ```

+Awesome!
 That's the beauty of TypeScript.
 Now you can always ensure that your functions are being called with the correct type.
 The best part of it is though is that this error is caught at compile time, not run time.
 Meaning it's not going to pop up as a surprise to you or your users.

 ### Return Type